Fluorescent lamps and health: Flicker effects

-New lighting systems have not used magnetic ballasts since the turn of the century, however some older installations still remain.
-Fluorescent lamps with magnetic ballasts flicker at a normally unnoticeable frequency of 100 or 120 Hz (twice of the utility frequency; the lamp is lit on both the positive and negative half-wave of a cycle).
+New lighting systems have not used magnetic ballasts since the turn of the century; however, some older installations still remain.
+Fluorescent lamps with magnetic ballasts flicker at a normally unnoticeable frequency of 100 or 120 Hz (twice the utility frequency – the lamp is lit on both the positive and negative half-wave of a cycle).
 This flickering can cause problems for some individuals with light sensitivity and are associated with headaches and eyestrain.
 Such lamps are listed as problematic for some individuals with autism, epilepsy, lupus, chronic fatigue syndrome, Lyme disease, and vertigo.
 Newer fluorescent lights without magnetic ballasts have essentially eliminated flicker.

 Individuals with high flicker fusion threshold are particularly affected by these obsolete, electromagnetic ballasts: their EEG alpha waves are markedly attenuated and they perform office tasks with greater speed and decreased accuracy.
 Ordinary people have better reading performance using frequency (50–60 Hz) electromagnetic ballasts than electronic ballasts, although the effect was large only for the case of luminance contrast.

 Early studies suspected a relationship between the flickering of fluorescent lamps with electromagnetic ballasts and repetitive movement in autistic children.
 However, these studies had interpretive problems and have not been replicated.